andrewjwarren/new-black-mortgages/README.md

 1. Edit run_control.csv to where each row is a state-year combination you want to analyze.
 Do not change the columns.
 Note: these programs have only been tested with 2019 data and 50 U.S. states plus D.C.
 Double check results carefully if you decide to run other years.
 2. Run 1_data_gathering.py, which downloads a large .csv for every state-year in run_control.csv, pickles the file, and saves it to the raw_hmda_data folder.
 This may take a while on slow internet connections.
 3. Run 2_csv_creation.py, which downloads ACS data for each state-year, merges it with HMDA data, calculates a few variables of interest, and saves each resulting data frame to a .csv file in the output folder.
+  * A little over half of the counties in the U.S. are dropped at this stage because the ACS is not more than 90% confident that there are more than 1,000 Black residents.
 4. Run 3_visualization.py, which creates a single data frame from all the .csv files created in the previous script.
 It then produces one example of how this data can be visualized.